mylofi/local-vault/README.md

 The vault-instance, created from a `connect()` call, exposes a simple API (`get()`, `set()`, etc) for managing key-value style data access.
 Encryption and key-management is all handled automatically while interacting with this vault-instance.

-To setup a new vault-instance:
+To setup a new vault-instance (using the IDB storage type):

 ```js
 import "@lo-fi/local-vault/adapter-idb";